 Which One Is Better for Seniors?
 Pilates or Yoga?

-Pilates can be a perfect workout for older adults or those healing from injury with its low-impact exercises and subtle motions.
+Pilates can be a perfect workout for older adults or those healing from injury with low-impact exercises and subtle motions.
 Pilates comes in a variety of ways.
 The type of equipment used is the biggest difference between them.
-Pilates can be costly, and certain types of Pilates require the use of equipment.
+Pilates can be costly, and certain types of Pilates require equipment.
 Pilates, like yoga, can be adapted, but proper instruction and execution of the exercises are essential to prevent injury.